plumvillage/newsletter/src/en/articles/sr-dao-nghiem--poems.md

 Embarking on a journey<br/>
 of silence and joy.</p></div>

-This poem was written in November, 2002 when I was living in Upstate NewYork and dreaming about traveling to Plum Village to meet Thay.
+This poem was written in November, 2002 when I was living in upstate New York and dreaming about traveling to Plum Village to meet Thay.
 I had started reading books written by Thay in 2000 and came for my first retreat in Plum Village in February 2002.

 <div class="verse"><p>To distant lands I left,<br/>
 walking step by step on life's path.<br/>